-Table 1-2 describes the external ports on the CX310.
+Table 1-3 describes the ports on the CX911.

-Table 1-2 External ports
+Table 1-3 External ports

-Port Type Quantit y Subcard Number Port Number Description Serial port RJ45 2 The serial ports include the baseboard management controller (BMC) serial port and the SYS serial port.
-The ports comply with RS232.
+Port Type Quantit y Subcard Number Port Number Description Seria 1 port RJ-45 RJ-45 - - The serial ports include the baseboard management controller (BMC) serial port and the SYS serial port.
+The ports comply with RS232, and the port type is RJ45.
 No indicator is available.
-BMC serial port: The port is used to log in to the BMC command-line interface (CLI).
-SYS serial port: This port is used for managing, maintaining, and commissioning the converged switching plane.
-The BMC serial port and the serial port of the converged switching plane support the baud rate of 115,200 bit/s.
+BMC serial port: The port is used to log in to the BMC command-line interface (CLI). • SYS serial port: This port is used for managing, maintaining, and commissioning the 10GE switching plane and fibre channel (FC) switching plane.
+The BMC serial port and serial ports of the and 10GE switching plane support the baud rate of 115,200 bit/s.
+The serial port of the FC switching plane supports the baud rate of 9,600 bit/s.
+GE electr ical port RJ-45 4 17 The value ranges from 1 to 4.
+The onboard GE switching plane provides four GE ports for server control and management.
+Each port has two indicators.
+The orange one is a data transmission status indicator, and the green one is a connection status indicator.